 I discovered farro by happy accident: I was testing recipes for a print publication and one of them just so happened to be a farro dish.
 I was unfamiliar with the ancient grain, but fell in love at first bite.
 Now it is a staple in my house — it can go from being a rich risotto to an all-purpose salad or side dish in the blink of an eye!

 This is a really simple recipe that manages to pack in lots of flavor.
 It pairs equally well with fish, chicken, or pork, but it is also substantial enough to stand on its own.
 I love the soft crunchiness of the farro as well as its complex, nutty taste.
-To be honest, cucumber is not normally a favorite ingredient of mine, but in this salad it really works.
-Don't skimp on the basil either; it is what brings everything together in the end.
+To be honest, cucumber is not normally a favorite ingredient of mine, but it really works in this salad.
+Don't skimp on the basil, either; it's what brings everything together in the end.

 Serves 4 to 6

 2 large shallots (or 1 sweet onion), finely chopped

 1/4 cup red wine vinegar